 In this section, all the sources of data are briefly discussed.
-The data will be generated by two types of test (in-LAB phase, and in-COMPANY phase) in three different time-scales (single test, week test, long-term test).
+The data will be generated by two types of test (In-Lab phase, and In-Company phase) in three different time-scales (single test, week test, long-term test).

-It is noted that upcoming D2.6 "Study Protocols for the Test" will describe the tests with more detail, which may introduce some modifications.
+It is noted that D2.5 "Field Test Strategy" and D2.6 "Intervention Protocol" will describe the tests with more detail, which may introduce some modifications.

-4.1.6.1 In-LAB Phase

-4.1.6.1.1 Single Tests
+4.1.6.1 In-LAB Phase 4.1.6.1.1 Single Tests